HaliteChallenge/Halite-II/spec/SPEC.md

 * The other `n-1` players are chosen at random from the players within `d`
 * The width and height of the map is chosen from a range of 20-50

 Once given the ID of the bot(s) that they are compiling/running, workers query the manager for the executables and source of each bot.
-These are removed from disk on a worker server on completion of a task.
+After compilation, the resulting binary+source mix is posted to the manager.
+These are removed from the disk on the worker server on completion of a task.

 During both compilation and runtime, bots are run within their own Docker container.
 Networking, RAM, CPU, and disk access is limited.